-- Purchase contract if it’s a purchase loan.
+If it’s a purchase loan.
 If it’s a refinance loan, you’ll need a payoff statement from the existing lender.

-- Preliminary Title Report to show clear Title to the property.
+To show clear Title to the property.
 The designated title company for the loan will provide this.

-- 2 Forms of Identification if the borrower is an individual.
+If the borrower is an individual.
 If the borrower is a business entity, corporate documents or operating agreement.
 A Certificate of Good Standing with the Secretary of the State for the entity can also be required, if borrowing as a business entity.

-- Proof of funds statement if it’s a purchase loan.
+If it’s a purchase loan.
 The private money lender wants to see that the borrower has enough funds for the down payment.
 A recent bank statement or other account statement(s) is usually sufficient.

-- Proof of Insurance for property being purchased or refinanced.
+For property being purchased or refinanced.

-- Optional Items can include a loan application, credit report, copy of lease and/or rent roll if a rental property.
+Can include a loan application, credit report, copy of lease and/or rent roll if a rental property.

 Because each hard money lender has it’s own list of documents required to close a loan, please verify in advance of being pre-approved for the loan.
 This will save you time and help you get your hard money loan closed more quickly.